wallyjaytechh/WALLYJAYTECH-MD/README.md

 ## 🚀 `Deployments`
 #### DEPLOY TO HEROKU

-1. If You don't have an account in Heroku.
-Create a account.
+1. If You don't have an account on Heroku.
+Create an account.
     <br>
 <a href='https://signup.heroku.com/' target="_blank"><img alt='Heroku' src='https://img.shields.io/badge/-Create-cyan?style=for-the-badge&logo=heroku&logoColor=black'/></a>